amoeri/BTI7510-prolog-project/README.md

 # Prolog exercise
-Pproject for Artificial Intelligence lecture BTI7510 at BFH in 2021
+Project for Artificial Intelligence lecture BTI7510 at BFH in 2021

 ## Puzzle
 The goal of this project was to solve following puzzle